Contrast-Security-OSS/docs/content/installation/netcore/usage/Azure-usage-netcore.md

 ## Azure Virtual Machines

 Installation with Azure Virtual Machines is the same as installation for self-hosted applications.
-See the .NET Core article on [Installation for Windows](installation-netcoreinstall.html#netcore-windows) for more information.
+See the .NET Core article on agent [Installation](installation-netcoreinstall.html#netcore-install) for more information.

 ## Azure Cloud Services or Mobile Services

 Installation with Azure Cloud Services or Mobile Services is the same as installation for self-hosted applications.
-See the .NET Core article on [Installation for Windows](installation-netcoreinstall.html#netcore-windows) for more information.
+See the .NET Core article on agent [Installation](installation-netcoreinstall.html#netcore-install) for more information.

 ## Azure App Service